unahouExosite/docs/murano/guides/keystore-service.md

 template: default
 ---

-# Tutorial: Record Product Metrics
+# Guide: Record Product Metrics

 A common need when managing a fleet of devices is to track metrics and error logs.
-This tutorial demonstrates how to use Murano's [Keystore service](../../services/keystore#) to [collect metrics](#collect-metrics) and [expose those metrics](#expose-metrics) from a custom API endpoint.
+This guide demonstrates how to use Murano's [Keystore service](../../services/keystore#) to [collect metrics](#collect-metrics) and [expose those metrics](#expose-metrics) from a custom API endpoint.

 ## Prerequisites